pterodactyl/documentation/guides/database_hosts.md

 mysql -u root -p

 # Remember to change 'yourPassword' below to be a unique password
+# Replace 127.0.0.1 with your panel ip if your panel and wings are on different machines
 CREATE USER 'pterodactyluser'@'127.0.0.1' IDENTIFIED BY 'yourPassword';
 GRANT ALL PRIVILEGES ON *.* TO 'pterodactyluser'@'127.0.0.1' WITH GRANT OPTION;
 exit